foresteps/1000copies/README.md

-# 1000copies.xyz
+# flyerpadi
-The home of top quality affordable flyers
+Your One-Stop Shop for Top Quality flyers